 Shumpert has been successful on the team and individual levels during his 17-year college coaching career.
-In addition to working at Southern California and Purdue, he has also coached at Coastal Carolina, Miami and Radford.
+Prior to returning to Tennessee, Shumpert spent the previous two seasons as the jumps and multi-event coach at Southern California and Purdue.
+He has also coached at Coastal Carolina, Miami and Radford.
 He served as associate head at Coastal Carolina from 2006-12, helping lead the team to eight Big South Conference titles.

 In 2013 at Purdue, Geoff Davis took bronze in the high jump at the NCAA outdoor meet and was fifth at the NCAA indoor meet.

-Shumpert's family is now larger in his return to Tennessee.
-He and his wife, Melinda, now have three daughters: Naomi, Mikayla and Lydia.
+Shumpert and his wife, Melinda, have three daughters: Naomi, Mikayla and Lydia.
 Shumpert earned his master's degree in sport management and Melinda graduated from veterinary school from UT.

 During his three years at Tennessee, he helped coach one NCAA champion, 13 All-Americans and nine All-SEC performers.
 He worked with Tianna Madison, who went on to sweep the 2005 NCAA indoor and outdoor championships and the 2005 Outdoor World Championship in the long jump.

 Shumpert has earned a number of coaching awards during his coaching tenure.
 While at Miami, he was the 2005 and 2006 National Assistant Coach of the Year.
 He was the 2008 NCAA South East Region Coach of the Year at Coastal Carolina.